Decalin: Reactions

 Decalin is the saturated analog of naphthalene and can be prepared from it by hydrogenation in the presence of a catalyst.
 This interconversion has been considered in the context of hydrogen storage.

+Derivation

+Treatment of naphthalene in a fused state with hydrogen in the presence of a copper or nickel catalyst.

 Occurrence

 Decalin itself is rare in nature but several decalin derivatives are known.
 They arise via terpene-derived precursors or polyketides.

 Safety

 Decalin easily forms explosive hydroperoxides upon storage in the presence of air.